kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <ref>http://www.alexanderpokluda.ca/coursework/cs848/CS848%20Paper%20Presentation%20-%20Alexander%20Pokluda.pdf</ref>

 ## Kappa architecture and Lambda Architecture
-To accomodate the need for both high throughput and low latency, <ref>(N. Marz and J. Warren.
-Big data: principles and best practices of scalable real-time data systems.
-Manning, 2013.)</ref> proposed a mixed architecture: lambda architecture.
+To accomodate the need for both high throughput and low latency, Marz & Warren(2015) proposed a mixed architecture: lambda architecture.
 Lambda architecture is a data processing paradigm that is capable of dealing with massive amount of data.
 It mixes both batch and stream processing methods.
 Lambda architecture is compose of batch layer and speed layer.
 The batch layer is focus on increasing the accuracy by taking account into all available data.
 The result produced by batch layer is equivalent to equation "query result = f(all data)".
 Where f is the processing logic for the data.
 The speed layer is focus on providing immediate view to the new incoming data.
 Query from clients are answered through the serving layer, which merges result from both batch layer and speed layer.

 <todo>![lambda architecture](fig/ref_lambda_arch.png)</todo>

-Kappa architecture is a simplified architecture with batch processing system removed. <ref>It's proposed by Jay Kreps https://www.oreilly.com/radar/questioning-the-lambda-architecture/</ref>It enable analytics to do data processing with a single technology stack.
+Kappa architecture is a simplified architecture with batch processing system removed.
+It's proposed by Jay Kreps on O'Reilly blog in 2014.
+The architecture enables analytics do data processing with a single technology stack.
 In kappa system, streaming data is processed in the speed layer and pushed to serving layer directly.
 Unlike lambda architecture, you don't have to maintain two set of code for batch layer and speed layer seperately.
+All

 <todo>![kappa architecture](fig/ref_kappa_arch.png)</todo>